brianhouse/art_and_code/next.md

 - make more a reflection on identity? media archeology? more context somehow?
 - link to friends in the class

 /

+the plan here is to use objects together with animation from the get-go meaning relative coordinates

+/